Hidden Markov and semi-Markov models: When and why are these models useful for classifying states in time series data?: Simulation Study

 We simulate different scenarios of univariate time series of length 3000 from a 2-state HSMM with different sojourn times and observation distributions.
-Across all cases we assumed Gaussian distributions for the observations and negative binomial distributions for the sojourn times.
-We proposed three scenarios differing on the overlap between the observation distributions: the first assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(0.3,1)$ (high overlap), the second one assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(1,1)$ (medium overlap) and the last one assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(3,1)$ (low overlap).
-For each scenario we fixed different parameter values for the negative binomial distributions: $d_1\sim NB(m_1,k_1)$ and $d_2\sim NB(m_2,k_2)$, where $m_1$ and $m_2$ are the means and $k_1$ and $k_2$ the dispersion parameters.
+Across all cases we assume Gaussian distributions for the observations and negative binomial distributions for the sojourn times.
+We propose three scenarios differing on the overlap between the observation distributions: the first assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(0.3,1)$ (high overlap), the second one assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(1,1)$ (medium overlap) and the last one assumes that $f_1(x_t)\sim N(0,1)$ and $f_2(x_t)\sim N(3,1)$ (low overlap).
+The overlap degree gives an idea of how similar are the observation distributions.
+A high overlap implies that the distributions are almost equal, i.e the area between them includes at least $80\%$ of them.
+A medium overlap indicates that the distributions are similar but they differ in at least a $40\%$, and finally a low overlap indicates that the distributions are different, sharing at most a $15\%$ of them.
+For each scenario we fix different parameter values for the negative binomial distributions: $d_1\sim NB(m_1,k_1)$ and $d_2\sim NB(m_2,k_2)$, where $m_1$ and $m_2$ are the means and $k_1$ and $k_2$ the dispersion parameters.
 When $k=1$ the negative binomial is a geometric distribution with probability $1/(m+1)$, and as $k$ takes values greater than 1 the dispersion of the distribution increases, moving away from the geometric distribution.
 In order to characterize different scenarios, we first set an average and a difference between $m_1$ and $m_2$ ($(m_1+m_2)/2$ and $m_1-m_2$).
-We considered as average between $m_1$ and $m_2$: 90, 40 and 20, and as difference between them: 3, 15 and 30.
-We then varied $k_1$ and $k_2$ so that either $k_1$ equals 1 (one is geometric: $k_1=1$ and $k_2=10$ or $k_2=30$) or both $k_1$ and $k_2$ are greater than one (none are geometric: $k_1=30$ and $k_2=50$ or $k_1=80$ and $k_2=100$).
-For each parameter combination, we simulated ten time series of length 3000.
-To assess and compare the classification accuracy under both models (HMM and HSMM) we used \textit{leave-one time series-out} cross-validation approach as follows: we fit both models with all the simulated time series but one, then sampling from the joint posterior distribution obtained, we predicted 30 times the hidden states of the simulated time series that we left out using Viterbi and FB algorithms.
-Finally we calculated the accuracy index of both predictions and the cross entropy value from the local decoding output.
+We consider as average between $m_1$ and $m_2$: 90, 40 and 20, and as difference between them: 3, 15 and 30.
+We then vary $k_1$ and $k_2$ so that either $k_1$ equals 1 (one is geometric: $k_1=1$ and $k_2=10$ or $k_2=30$) or both $k_1$ and $k_2$ are greater than one (none are geometric: $k_1=30$ and $k_2=50$ or $k_1=80$ and $k_2=100$).
+The values of $k_i$ and $m_i$ ($i=1,2$) were selected seeking to consider as many schemes as possible.
+When $k_i=1$ the most probable values is $1$ and as the value of $m_i$ increases the distributions have longer tails.
+When $k_i=10$ or $k_i=30$ the most probable value is nearer $m_i$, obtaining more concentrated distributions for $k_i=30$ and more dispersed distributions for $k_i=10$.
+The difference between $m_1$ and $m_2$ indicates how similar are the means of sojourn times of the two states.
+For each parameter combination, we simulate ten time series of length 3000.
+To assess and compare the classification accuracy under both models (HMM and HSMM) we use \textit{leave-one time series-out} cross-validation approach as follows: we fit both models with all the simulated time series but one, then sampling from the joint posterior distribution obtained, we predict 30 times the hidden states of the simulated time series that we left out using Viterbi and FB algorithms.
+Finally we calculate the accuracy index of both predictions and the cross entropy value from the local decoding output.
+To fit the model we consider uninformative priors: $N(0,5)$ and $TN(0,5)$ for the mean and standard deviation of the observation distributions and $TN(20,50)$ for the mean and dispersion parameter of the sojourn time distributions.
 To perform the analysis we used R \citep{RCRAN}, to conduct parameter estimation we used Stan \citep{stan} and to implement the Viterbi algorithm for the HSMM we used the ``hsmm.viterbi" function of the R package ``hsmm'' (\url{https://cran.r-project.org/web/packages/hsmm/index.html}).
+The code is available at https://github.com/sofiar/HMM-HSMM-classification.